 (United States) joined Security Council Report in September 2011.
 As Managing Editor, he oversees all SCR publications, including What’s in Blue, the Monthly Forecast, and thematic research reports.
 From 2017 – 2020 he was the Editor of What’s in Blue.
 He is also responsible for covering Israel and Palestine, conflict prevention, climate change and emerging issues.
 Mr. Romita previously worked as a policy analyst in the State Fragility and Peacebuilding program at the International Peace Institute.
 He also has several years of experience in the communications and fundraising field.
 He holds a bachelor’s degree from Trinity College (Connecticut), a Master of International Affairs from Columbia University’s School of International and Public Affairs, and PhD in International Affairs from CUNY Graduate Center.

 (Ukraine, Israel) joined Security Council Report in December 2019.
-As a Policy Analyst she is responsible for covering Afghanistan, Lebanon, Colombia and Venezuela, as well as Youth, Peace and Security and Children and Armed Conflict.
+As Deputy Managing Editor- What’s in Blue, she oversees and coordinates the day-to-day editorial functions of What’s in Blue.
+In addition, she is responsible for covering Afghanistan, Lebanon, Colombia and Venezuela, as well as Children and Armed Conflict and Youth, Peace and Security.
 Prior to SCR, Ms. Entelis served as a political advisor at the Permanent Mission of Israel to the UN.
 She has also previously worked at the National Security Council at the office of the Prime Minister of Israel.
-Ms. Entelis holds a bachelor’s degree in Politics, Economics, and Philosophy (PEP) from the Hebrew University of Jerusalem and a master’s degree in International History from Columbia University and the London School of Economics, where she studied Soviet history with a focus on post-WWII reconstruction in Ukraine and Belarus.
+Ms. Entelis holds a bachelor’s degree in Politics, Economics, and Philosophy (PEP) from the Hebrew University of Jerusalem and a master’s degree in International History from Columbia University and the London School of Economics.
 She is fluent in Hebrew and Russian.

 (Germany, United States) joined Security Council Report in April 2021.
 As a Policy Analyst she is responsible for covering the Democratic Republic of Congo, Haiti, Somalia, Western Sahara as well as sanctions matters and will also follow the situation in Ethiopia.
 Prior to joining Security Council Report, she has worked as a Political Advisor at the German Permanent Mission covering Libya sanctions and CAR.
 Ms. Jenkins also worked in UN field missions in Somalia and Haiti, as well as for a human rights NGO in the Philippines following a position in the private sector as a Media Analyst.
 She holds a Bachelor of Arts degree in Asian and Oriental Studies from the University of Bonn, Germany, as well as a Master of Arts in International Relations from Hult International Business School, UK.

 (South Africa) joined Security Council Report in 2013.
-As a Policy Analyst she is responsible for covering South Sudan, Darfur and Sudan/South Sudan, as well as Bosnia and Herzegovina.
-She also covers human rights-related developments and the Human Rights Council, across all country-specific issues on the Security Council’s agenda as well as the African Union.
+As a Policy Analyst she is responsible for covering South Sudan, Sudan and Abyei.
+She also covers human rights-related developments and the Human Rights Council, across all country-specific issues on the Security Council’s agenda as well as some legal issues.
 She has worked as an attorney in South Africa and as Program Coordinator at Columbia University’s Institute for the Study of Human Rights.
 She is an admitted attorney in South Africa and holds a Master of Laws (LLM) in international and human rights law from Columbia University Law School as well as Bachelor of Social Sciences and Bachelor of Laws (LLB) degrees from the University of Cape Town.

 (United States) joined Security Council Report in February 2020.
 Prior to SCR, Mr. Schupp worked with Crisis Action, leading its work at the UN on Yemen, South Sudan and the Sahel.
 As a Political Risk Specialist with UNICEF from 2016-2018, he assisted the organization to enhance its political analysis capacity.
 From 2011-2015, he was International Crisis Group’s Senior UN Analyst, leading UN-focussed research and advocacy and developing policies on peacekeeping operations in Mali, Democratic Republic of Congo and the Central African Republic and other countries on the Security Council agenda, including Libya, Yemen and Syria.
 Previously, Mr. Schupp served for a decade with the Organization for Security and Cooperation in Europe – in Bosnia-Herzegovina and Kosovo, at its Secretariat, and as Senior Adviser to the High Commissioner on National Minorities, where he led the High Commissioner’s conflict prevention efforts in Central Europe and the Balkans.
 He has also worked at the European Centre for Minority Issues and International Peace Institute.
 He holds a B.A. from The American University in Washington, D.C. and the University of Copenhagen and an M.I.A. from Columbia University.